Choosing a Spinning Reel – Ultimate Guide

 Price / Budget

 When you begin to shop for your new reel, you will see an exhaustingly wide variety to choose from.
 It is important to know how much you would like to spend.
 Spinning reels range in price from about $10 to $200 or more for the top-of-the-line models.
-Determining the amount of the reel you are able to afford will be one for the first steps in purchasing your new reel.
+Determining your budget will be one for the first steps in purchasing your new reel.

 Just like with anything else, it is easy to expand our budgets more than we originally intended when we see a product that we like.
 Knowing the price that you are looking to pay upfront will allow you to focus your search on reels in that price range.